thingsboard/thingsboard.github.io/docs/paas/user-guide/reporting/embedding-dashboards-widgets.md

 layout: docwithnav-paas
 assignees:
 - stitenko
-title: Embedding dashboards or widgets into Report Template
+title: Embedding dashboards in a report
-description: How to embed existing dashboards or widgets into Report Template
+description: How to embed existing dashboards in a report

 time-series-chart-template:
     0: